jaksec/jaksec/README.md

 ### Hi, I'm Chris, welcome to my GitHub profile! 👋

-## I'm a freshman CS major at UCF and aspiring fullstack engineer
+## I'm a sophomore CS major at UCF and aspiring fullstack engineer
 - 📚 Most recent project: Portfolio Website (in progress)
 - 📖 I'm currently learning algorithms and data structures in C and ReactJS